sonic-net/SONiC/doc/sfp-refactor/sfp-refactor.md

 *   Representation of those fields in the memory map, and how they should be interpreted

 With these abstractions, the most that should be exposed to any clients using these abstractions is an API for reading and writing specific fields in the EEPROM according to the associated specs.

 ### Determining the Correct Transceiver Specification

 The correct specification abstraction needs to be selected at runtime to interpret a xcvr’s memory map correctly.
 This should be done by reading the first byte in the xcvr’s EEPROM, which contains an identifier value whose meaning is specified in Table 4-1 of SFF-8024.
 There should then be a set of mappings between identifier values and the specifications we support.

 This approach is in contrast to what's currenly done with selecting parsers based on the xcvr's port number, which can sometimes lead to the wrong memory map interpretation.

 ### Vendor Specific Data

 The xcvr specifications indicate that certain types of data (e.g. register bits, fields, or codes) that may be found in the xcvr EEPROM are not explicitly defined by the specification and instead may be set by the xcvr vendor.
 Although there currently isn’t any vendor specific logic in our codebase, the new design should make it straightforward to add support for such logic.

 ## Common Sfp Platform API Logic

 All methods in the Sfp platform API which strictly involve reading or writing xcvr EEPROM fields and are platform independent should be implemented in sonic-platform-common.
 Platform vendors would then only need to implement a subset of the currently required methods in their platform-specific Sfp classes.

-## Other Considerations

-### Y Cable

-The sonic_y_cable Python package that exists outside of sonic_platform_base consists of a collection of functions for controlling a Credo Y cable.
-These functions are dependent on SfpBase.read_eeprom and SfpBase.write_eeprom for accessing the Y cable’s QSFP EEPROM.

-The new design should be able to easily accommodate a future refactor to integrate the sonic_y_cable package into sonic_sfp.
-The main requirements to be addressed in the integration are the following:

-*   Supporting multiple Y cable vendors, which should align with this refactor: [https://github.com/Azure/SONiC/pull/757](https://github.com/Azure/SONiC/pull/757)
-*   Moving the existing functions into a Y cable class, ideally associated with a particular port or Sfp object so that the port number isn’t a required argument in all functions
-*   Encapsulating specification-specific details in a similar manner to what was described above to help keep the high level Y cable API readable
-### Coherent Optics/400G ZR

-There is a need to support 400G ZR modules, a type of coherent optical module, in SONiC.
-Initial plans are described in [https://github.com/Azure/SONiC/pull/769](https://github.com/Azure/SONiC/pull/769).
-Such modules can be in QSFP-DD and OSFP form factors and adhere to CMIS/C-CMIS (an extension to CMIS for coherent optics).
-The main requirements to be addressed are the following:

-*   Adding relevant CMIS/C-CMIS register definitions
-*   Adding a high level API for controlling these registers

 # Design Scope
 ## In scope

-*   Support for xcvrs that adhere to SFF-8436, SFF-8472, and CMIS; namely, SFP, QSFP, and OSFP/QSFP-DD form factors
+*   Basic support for xcvrs that adhere to SFF-8436, SFF-8472, and CMIS; namely, SFP, QSFP, and OSFP/QSFP-DD form factors, based on what is required by current Sfp platform API
+*   Infrastructure for adding new xcvr-related platform APIs, either PI or PD
 *   Infrastructure for adding support for other xcvr specifications, including vendor-specific specifications
 *   Mechanism for interfacing with the correct specification (on initialization or change event) based on reading xcvr identifier in EEPROM, with the assumption of one xcvr per port
-*   Implementation of common Sfp APIs in sonic-platform-common
-*   Integration of sonic_y_cable with the new sonic_sfp package
-*   Support for coherent optic (400G ZR) xcvrs

 ## Out of scope

-*   Support for other xcvr form factors (e.g. SFP-DD); these will be added when the need arises
+*   Support for other xcvr form factors (e.g. SFP-DD)
-*   Full support for hot swapping of xcvrs (some platform dependent work needed)
 *   Refactor of sfpshow to better support additional xcvr types
 *   Refactor of xcvrd to better support additional xcvr types
 *   Any vendor-specific implementation of provided infrastructure (to be done by the vendors)
+*   Integration of sonic_y_cable with the new design
+*   Support for coherent optic (400G ZR) xcvrs

 # Design